fedimser/qmath/README.md

 ### Pre-commit hooks

 This repository uses pre-commit hooks to run formatter and all tests.
+* If "black" hook fails, you need to re-format-code, just run `black .`.
+* If "pytest" hook fails, you need to fix failing tests.
-* If your commit fails because
+* After fixing the issue, commit again.

 This is necessary because we currently cannot run tests on Gihub Actions.

-In the future, if tests will take too long, we will run allow marking some of them as "slow", and run only "fast" tests on pre-commit hook.
+In the future, if tests will take too long, we will allow marking some of them as "slow", and run only "fast" tests on pre-commit hook.